General Motors: Growth and acquisitions

-Jominy & Boegehold of GM invented the Jominy end-quench test for hardenability of carbon steel in 1937, a breakthrough in heat treating still in use today as ASTM A255.
+Walter E. Jominy and A.L.
+Boegehold of GM invented the Jominy end-quench test for hardenability of carbon steel in 1937, a breakthrough in heat treating still in use today as ASTM A255.
 GM established Detroit Diesel the next year.

 In 1939, the company founded Motors Insurance Corporation and entered the vehicle insurance market.
-The same year, GM introduced the Hydramatic, the world's first affordable and successful automatic transmission, for the 1940 Oldsmobile.
+The same year, GM introduced the Hydramatic, the first affordable and successful automatic transmission, for the 1940 Oldsmobile.

 During World War II, GM produced vast quantities of armaments, vehicles, and aircraft for the Allies of World War II.
 In 1940, GM's William S. Knudsen served as head of U.S. wartime production for President Franklin Roosevelt, and by 1942, all of GM's production was to support the war.
 GM's Vauxhall Motors manufactured the Churchill tank series for the Allies, instrumental in the North African campaign.
-However, its Opel division, based in Germany, supplied the Nazi Party with vehicles.
-Sloan, head of GM at the time, was an ardent opponent of the New Deal, which bolstered labor unions and public transport, and Sloan admired and supported Adolf Hitler.
+GM was also a major manufacturer of aircraft, setting up the Eastern Aircraft Division with five plants to assemble Grumman-designed aircraft for the allied navies.
+However, its Opel division, based in Germany, supplied the Wehrmacht with vehicles such as the Opel Blitz.
+Politically, Sloan, as head of GM at the time, was an ardent opponent of the New Deal, which bolstered labor unions and public transport.
+Sloan admired and supported Adolf Hitler.
 Nazi armaments chief Albert Speer allegedly said in 1977 that Hitler "would never have considered invading Poland" without synthetic fuel technology provided by General Motors.
 GM was compensated $32 million by the U.S. government because its German factories were bombed by U.S. forces during the war.

 Effective January 28, 1953, Charles Erwin Wilson, then GM president, was named by Dwight D. Eisenhower as United States Secretary of Defense.

 In December 1953, GM acquired Euclid Trucks, a manufacturer of heavy equipment for earthmoving, including dump trucks, loaders and wheel tractor-scrapers, which later spawned the Terex brand.